webhintio/hint/docs/about/GOVERNANCE.md

 * Committers are expected to be respectful of every community member and to work collaboratively in the spirit of inclusion.
 * Have submitted a significant amount of qualifying pull requests.
-  What's a qualifying pull request?
-One that carries significant technical weight and requires little effort to accept because it's well documented and tested.
+  What’s a qualifying pull request?
+One that carries significant technical weight and requires little effort to accept because it’s well documented and tested.

 New Committers can be nominated by any existing Committer.
 Once they